spectrocloud/librarium/docs/docs-content/clusters/pcg/architecture.md

 ---

 A Private Cloud Gateway (PCG) facilitates communication between Palette and your infrastructure environment.
 The PCG is necessary in environments where Palette does not have direct network access.
-Many infrastructure environments are in a private network that block connections originating externally.
+Many infrastructure environments are placed in a private network that blocks connections originating externally.
 The PCG connects to Palette, and acts as an endpoint, allowing you to target the environment when deploying clusters in Palette.

-When the PCG is installed, it registers itself with the Palette instance specified by you, either self-hosted, or SaaS, and enables secure communication between the Palette control management plane and the private cloud environment.
-The PCG enables deployment and removal of Kubernetes clusters in private cloud environments through the Palette user interface, API, CLI, or Terraform provider.
+When installed, the PCG registers with the self-hosted or SaaS Palette instance you specify, enabling secure communication between the Palette control management plane and the private cloud environment.
+The PCG enables the deployment and removal of Kubernetes clusters in private cloud environments through the Palette user interface, API, CLI, or Terraform provider.

 ![An architecture diagram of PCG](/clusters_pcg_architecture_overview_diagram.png)